 This broiled salmon recipe is fresh salmon lightly coated with olive oil, salt, pepper, and garlic powder.
 5-minute prep and a 10-minute broil make this quick and easy dinner recipe a weeknight win ... date night too!
 Learn how to cook salmon using your broiler and you might not do it any other way!

 It took me years to come around to loving salmon.
 For the longest time, I didn't get the hype.
 I always just found it to be dry and that was the deal-breaker.
 Then, something magical happened.
-At some point, I started broiling my salmon and stopped overcooking it.
+At some point, I started broiling it and stopped overcooking it.
 Uhm, hello!

-Seriously, I never knew salmon could be so juicy, flaky, and downright desirable!
-In fact, I don't bother ordering salmon at restaurants unless I know the chef.
-So, if I'm craving it, this broiled salmon recipe never disappoints!
+Seriously, I never knew it could be so juicy, flaky, and downright desirable!
+In fact, I don't bother ordering it at restaurants unless I know the chef.
+So, if I'm craving it, this salmon recipe never disappoints!

 Broiled Salmon Ingredients